elomonosov/cache/README.md

          cache.put(data1); // item with the id = 1 has been replaced with the new one, cache size is still 2.
 Item with id = 2 is the eldest now.

-         CachingData requested = cache.get(2); // requested contains item with id = 2 now.
-In cache, item with id = 1 is the eldest now.
+         CachingData requested = cache.get(2); // Variable "requested" contains item with id = 2 now.
+Item with id = 1 is the eldest now.

          CachingData requested = cache.get(3); // requested contains null.
     }